SINTEF/pds_hb_be/README.md

 npm start
 ```

-_NB: The server will not run if you do not have the environment files.
-For the staff of TDT4290, this can be found in the repport appendix.
-In your local repository, make a file in src/config/ called .env and paste the contains found in the appendix._
+_NB: The server will not run if you do not have the environment variables.
+For the staff of TDT4290, the envionment variables can be found in the repport appendix in the section called "README for Front-end and Back-end".
+In your local repository simply paste the variables found in the appendix.
+They should be on the format:_

+_SECRET_KEY=_

+_mongoURI=_

 ### Running the tests